 In this series of step-by-step tutorials, we show you how to troubleshoot and fix common WordPress errors.

-If you don’t want to back up your data yourself, then hire a professional, or use WordPress backup plugins.
+If you don’t want to back up your data manually, then hire a professional, or use WordPress backup plugins.

-- You can learn more about a great WordPress backup plugin that we recommend using to completely automate your WordPress file and data backups here: Back Up, Duplicate & Keep Your WP Websites And Blogs Protected With Backup Creator WP Plugin
+- Learn about a WordPress backup plugin that can automate your backup process here: Back Up, Duplicate & Keep Your WordPress Sites Protected With Backup Creator WordPress Plugin

 - For professional WordPress help and technical support, see our WordPress Services Directory